alexpages/Neural_Network/README.md

 Note that this project is mainly for studying purpose, therefore, there are a lot of comments along the code that one may find excessive.
 Feel free to remove them.

 ## How to Install and Run the Project
-This run this project I used Google Collab.
+To run this this project I used Google Collab.
 To run it the same way as I did make sure to have the two following files in the same Google Drive folder:
   - File with all the code (.ipynb)
   - Data to be used (.zip).
 For the .zip file, please unwrape it so it is located in the same Drive folder as the code file.